-As far as the eye can see, visitors can enjoy a beautiful stretch of tea plantations, mountains, strawberry plantations, and a nature reserve forest.
-The lake also has a pleasant climate.
-At most days, cool foggy air blanket the lake surface, composing a serene and comfortable atmosphere.
+As far as the eye can see.
+Visitors could enjoy a beautiful stretch of tea and strawberry plantations, a mountain landscape, and a nature reserve forest.
+The lake possesses pleasant weather.
+On most days, it’s cold and foggy composing a serene and soothing atmosphere.

 A local Bandung specialty drink made from milk and ginger.
-Sip the warm beverage accompanied with some roasted sweet corns.
+Sip the warm beverage along with some roasted sweet corn.
 Swimming is not a popular activity here, but tourists can take a dip in the shallow part of the lake.

 Close to midday the clouds and mists start to hang lower.
-The calm atmosphere will make eyes sleepy.
-Take a nap at one of the wooden pavilions before getting awoken gently by the chilly wind.
+The calm atmosphere will make the eyes sleepy.
+Take a nap at one of the wooden pavilions before getting waked gently by the chilly wind.
 Only a short nap though, because there are still a lot of things to do on this lake.

-It’s hard to not notice this strange structure across Patenggang Lake.
+It’s hard to not notice this strange structure across Patenggang lake.
 A half-cut wooden ship stands at the lakeside.
 Its brown paintwork is really in stark contrast with the lush green surrounding.

 Patenggang Lake Opening Hours

-|Patenggang Lake Opening Hours|
+|Situ Patenggang Lake Opening Hours|

 Patenggang Lake Entrance Fee